-The best styluses for iPad
+Best Styluses for iPad

 Adonit Mark

-If you don't have an iPad Pro, or you don't need pressure sensitivity and palm rejection, the Adonit Mark is a comfortable (and inexpensive) option for writing, drawing, and sketching.
-The mesh-based round stylus doesn't have the fine control or app integration of the Pencil, but it still works well with most multitouch screens and provides enough resistance to write well without much aberration.
+If you don't have an iPad Pro, or you don't need pressure sensitivity and palm rejection, the $12.99 Adonit Mark is a comfortable (and inexpensive) option for writing, drawing, and sketching.
+The mesh-based round stylus doesn't have the fine-control movements or app integration of the Pencil, but it still works well with most multitouch screens and provides enough resistance to write well without many aberrations.
 The triangular grip sits nicely like an old charcoal stick in the hand, and though you can't put your hand on the screen, the Mark provides a good counterweight so that the nib doesn't slip on the glass screen while writing or drawing.

 Cosmonaut Wide-Grip Stylus